garmeeh/next-seo/README.md

 ## Usage

 `NextSeo` works by including it on pages where you would like SEO attributes to be added.
-Once included on the page you pass it a configuration object with the page's SEO properties.
-This can be dynamically generated at a page level or in some cases your API may return an SEO object.
+Once included on the page, you pass it a configuration object with the page's SEO properties.
+This can be dynamically generated at a page level, or in some cases, your API may return an SEO object.

 ### Setup